-Today I’m sharing everything you need to know about the 2022 IRMAA Brackets.
+Today I’m sharing everything you need to know about the 2022 and 2023 IRMAA Brackets.

 I’m also sharing:

 - The 10 best ways to avoid IRMAA